aucloud/aucloud.github.io/docs/Platform_Services/Compute/Working_with_Virtual_Machines/how_to_vmtemplate_media_using_ovf_tool.md

 ---
-title: How to upload VM template/media using the VMware OVF tool
+title: How to upload VM template or media using the VMware OVF tool
-description: How to upload VM template/media using the VMware OVF tool
+description: How to upload VM template or media using the VMware OVF tool
+tags:
+    - vmware-cloud-director
 ---

 ### Overview